 - Breathing only through the mouth rather than through the nose.

 - Poor nutrition.

 - Poor dental hygiene.

-To learn more about orthodontic care, including braces, and if they may benefit your child, call us today to schedule an exam with an orthodontist in Dana Point families have trusted for decades.
+To learn more about orthodontic care, including braces, and if they may benefit your child, call us today to schedule an exam with an orthodontist Dana Point, CA families have trusted for decades.

 For those children or adults who have what is commonly known as an open bite, it can cause a lifetime of problems if not corrected by an orthodontist Dana Point, CA trusts.
 As our orthodontist at John Redmond Orthodontics may tell you, if one has an open bite, their back teeth can wear out much faster than normal.
 Chewing can be painful.
 It is also common to have a speech impairment associated with an open bite.
 Other struggles can also be an issue, including eating and swallowing.
 If you or your child suffers from an open bite, our Dana Point, CA orthodontist may be able to correct it and in so doing, provide a permanent solution.

 An open bite, also known as a bad bite, is a condition whereby the lower and upper teeth cannot make physical contact with one another when the jaw is closed.
 Ideally, one’s upper teeth should overlap the lower teeth slightly, or by about 25%.
 It’s natural for children whose permanent teeth have not yet come in to experience anterior open bites.
 However, if they do not outgrow this, or factors come into play that prevent the correct alignment from forming, it may be necessary to visit an orthodontist in Dana Point, CA to determine a treatment method.

 There are several common reasons for why some people develop an open bite.
 It can be genetic, or because a child has baby teeth as well as adult teeth.
 For others, an open bite is a result of any of the following oral habits: